Roman363/SeniorCapstone2023/README.md

 which has a selection menu to open project 1 or project 2 (doing it for testing purposes) along with a search bar which they can type in the project that they are looking for.
 There is also a back button which will lead the analyst back to the main page.

+# How to use Naive

+The naive interface